electron/electron/docs-translations/pt-BR/tutorial/desktop-environment-integration.md

 ## Tarefas do Usuário (Windows)

-No Windows você pode especificar ações customizadas na categoria `Tasks` do JumpList, esse texto foi copiado do MSDN:
+No Windows você pode especificar ações customizadas na categoria `Tarefas` do JumpList, esse texto foi copiado do MSDN:

 > Applications define tasks based on both the program's features and the key